itpplasma/GORILLA/README.md

 However, the integration process itself can be of high interest as well, thus, a program allowing the detailed analysis of guiding-center orbits, the time evolution of their respective invariants of motion and Poincaré plots is at disposal as well (“gorilla_plot”).
 Both applications are realized for demonstration in the program (“test_gorilla_main”).

+A detailed description of the working principle of GORILLA can be found in `DOCUMENTATION/`.

 The magnetic field can be provided by magnetohydrodynamics (MHD) equilibria with nested magnetic flux surfaces either in 2D (e.g. EFIT) or in 3D (e.g. VMEC).
 Supported equilibria are in the g-file or NetCDF format, respectively.
+For both equilibria formats, test files for the limited purpose of computing guiding-center orbits are provided.
+The g-file test equilibrium (`g_file_for_test`) corresponds to an axi-symmetric tokamak field described in Ref.
+[3].
-VMEC NetCDF equlibrium (`netcdf_file_for_test.nc`) was provided by Michael Drevlak for testing purposes and corresponds to the stellarator field configuration described in Ref.
-[3], namely, a quasi-isodynamic reactor-scale device with five toroidal field periods and a major radius of 25 m.
+The VMEC NetCDF text equlibrium (`netcdf_file_for_test.nc`) was provided by Michael Drevlak for testing purposes and corresponds to the stellarator field configuration described in Ref.
+[4], namely, a quasi-isodynamic reactor-scale device with five toroidal field periods and a major radius of 25 m.

 The code is free to use and modify under the MIT License and links to Runge-Kutta-Fehlberg routines in `SRC/contrib/rkf45.f90` from https://people.sc.fsu.edu/~jburkardt/f_src/rkf45/rkf45.html under the GNU LGPL License.